cameronwp/intro-to-python/part-5-imports/README.md

 ### Usage

-Regardless of where the libarary is from, you'll use it in your code the same way with an `import` statement.
+Regardless of where the library is from, you'll use it in your code the same way with an `import` statement.
 There are generally three ways you can use an import statement:

 1. Import the library as an object
 2. Import 1+ specific exports from the library into the current namespace